Which one would we choose?

 The Prestige is the more complete package in my opinion.
 It feels more refined and more fitting of the price commanded of it.

-The iO is excellent, make no mistakes about it.
+The iO’s are excellent, make no mistakes about it.
 The colour display is innovative and the fast charging is welcomed.
 I do like the fact it shows when you are using the correct amount of pressure too.

 Unless one feature stands out as a must have, pick the one you feel appeals most to you.